 “They cost less than $100 to make and were selling at the shopping malls close by for $1,200,” he recalls.
 “It turns out that legal loopholes allow you to do 90 per cent of the origination in a certain country, then finish the handle or whatnot in another country and claim origination.”
 So while the consumer thinks they’re paying for the calloused handiwork of a Milanese craftsman, he’s probably only sewn the handles on.
 And that Made In Italy tag.

 Gabrielson wanted to do things differently – and reveal on how the fashion industry actually worked.
 He focused on bags, “because they had a the highest markup in luxury fashion,” he says.
 “They sell for 12-20x the cost to make.”
-Instead, he’d cut out overheads so his consumers could buy Oliver Cabell products for as close to the production cost as possible.
+Instead, he’d cut out overheads so his consumers could buy

 It’s an approach that’s already won over Italy’s best factories, which are normally off-limits to all but the biggest brands, doing the biggest volumes.
 “They like the fact we’re being transparent about precisely where everything is made,” says Gabrielson.
 “Because it means that unlike other brands, we can’t just move production to other, cheaper countries.”